 “With your help and involvement, we are building a vital funding stream to enhance the purpose, experience, facilities and surroundings of both schools for future generations.”

+The King’s Schools Development Office exists to foster friendship and community between past and present members of the schools, whether alumni, staff, friends or parents, and to inspire philanthropy to ensure the schools flourish in the future.
 The reality is that the world of education is changing rapidly.
 While King’s Schools are highly successful, we are not complacent.
 With your help and involvement, we are building a vital funding stream to enhance the purpose, experience, facilities and surroundings of both schools for future generations.

 Meet the Team

-Our aim in the Development Office (that's me, Brenda and Sue) is to provoke a torrent of philanthropy and good will towards the Schools across all ages so that we can help to make King’s the best possible place for young people to expand their intellectual horizons and grow their characters.
+"Our aim in the Development Office (that's me, Brenda and Sue) is to provoke a torrent of philanthropy and good will towards the schools across all ages so that we can help to make King’s the best possible place for young people to expand their intellectual horizons and grow their characters."

 Julian Mack, Director of Development